 #3.
 Chaga Hot Chocolate

 Packed with “Mushroom Nutrition” and providing a myriad of health benefits, our Chaga Hot Chocolate recipe not only incorporates Chaga but combines it with 4 other mushroom powders.
-Add in the Raw Cacao Powder and this makes for a potent cocktail – ideal in the evening as you relax and unwind.
+Add in the Organic Pure Cacao Powder and this makes for a potent cocktail – ideal in the evening as you relax and unwind.
 Check out our recipe here:

 #4.
 Chaga Mushroom Fudge

-Another delicious way to enjoy the power of Chaga is to incorporate it into chocolate or fudge recipes, it's rich, deep flavour makes it a perfect accompaniment to raw chocolate – both Chaga and Raw Cacao are famous for their dense concentration of phytonutrients – what better way than to marry the two together in this delicious fudge recipe:
+Another delicious way to enjoy the power of Chaga is to incorporate it into chocolate or fudge recipes, it's rich, deep flavour makes it a perfect accompaniment to pure chocolate – both Chaga and Cacao are famous for their dense concentration of phytonutrients – what better way than to marry the two together in this delicious fudge recipe: